Revivals and quantum carpets for the relativistic Schr\"odinger equation: Quantum carpets for the Salpeter one dimensional billiard

 \subsection{Non-relativistic regime: Schrödinger like revivals}

 In the low velocity regime, the Salpeter equation behaves like the Schrödinger equation.
 Hence, we expect to find usual revivals as described by Robinett \cite{robinett}.
 And indeed, we are able to find revivals for the Salpeter equation in the low energy regime.
-This is best shown in Fig. \ref{fig:carpets_non_relat} in the form of quantum carpets -- a space-time plot showing the probability density, revealing a tapestry-like pattern characterized by ridges and canals arising from wavepacket interference and revivals.
+This is best shown in Fig. \ref{fig:carpets_non_relat} in the form of quantum carpets -- a space-time plot showing the probability density, revealing a tapestry-like pattern characterized by ridges and canals arising from wave packet interference and revivals.

-Fig. \ref{fig:carpets_non_relat} displays a Gaussian wave-packet at three different initial position.
-All of these wave-packets start with zero initial velocity and have a width in the momentum space of about $3.10^{-2} \, \hbar/L$, and hence a mean energy of $(10^{-4}+1) mc^2$ well in the non-relativistic regime.
-The corresponding quantum revival times here is $10^3 L/c$.
+Fig. \ref{fig:carpets_non_relat} displays a Gaussian wave packet at three different initial positions.
+These normalised Gaussian wave packets are then evolved in time using the split-operator method (see section \ref{sec:Num}).
+All of these wave packets start with zero initial velocity and have a width in the momentum space of about $3.10^{-2} \, \hbar/L$, and hence a mean energy of $(10^{-4}+1) mc^2$ well in the non-relativistic regime.
+The corresponding quantum revival time here is $10^3 L/c$.
 Note that in the three panels shown in Fig. \ref{fig:carpets_non_relat}, only the initial position in the well changes.
-We observe that for a wave-packet centered in the well, we have much more revivals, appearing for quarters of the revival time of the system at this energy.
-The same holds for a wave-packets starting at two third of the well, we observe more revivals than for a wave-packet starting with no clear symmetry inside the well.
+We observe that for a wave packet centered in the well, we have much more revivals, appearing for quarters of the revival time of the system at this energy.
+The same holds for a wave packets starting at two thirds of the well, we observe more revivals than for a wave packet starting with no clear symmetry inside the well.
+Note that if the Gaussian width is increased, the positions of the canals and revivals are not modified, but they will be wider and thus more blurred.

 All of these quantum carpets show the usual structure of ridges and canals enhancing the wave-like propagation of the wavefunction density with constructive interference leading to high probability of finding the particle at the fringes.